marlein-rusch/2018-12-Burger-React-App/README.md

 - Send a POST request to the firebase database
 - Retrieve data from the backend (the firebase database) and use it in the state
 - Use Interceptors

+### Section 12
+I have learned how to:

+- Set up Routing & Routes with the react-router-dom package
+- Implement components from react-router-dom such as:
+  - BrowserRouter, Route, Link, NavLink, withRouter
+- Inject the special History, Location and Match properties with the withRouter component
+- Use methods on the history prop (such as .push, .goBack(), .replace('/'))
+- Pass on and extract data from and to the URL via QueryParams, URLSearchParams and encodeURIComponent.